thuliteio/thulite.io/content/subscribed.md

 images: []
 ---

-You're subscribed to the Doks newsletter!
+You're subscribed to the Hyas newsletter!
 The next edition will end up in your inbox.